cloudfoundry-attic/cf-abacus/lib/utils/perf/README.md

 Now we are healthy because in the last 10 seconds we have only one report - successfull => 0% faliure.

 ### perf.rollCounts(...)
 This is the function that rerolls all the buckets on call of `perf.report(...)` and descides which make it to the current time window and which are out of date (droped).
-Currently we keep only for the last 10 seconds.
-The goal is to make this configurable.

 Relies on `perf.roll(...)` which implements the rolling time window algorithm.